 BULLYING.
 NO WAY!
-2022 BULLYING PREVENTION FLAGS
+2024 BULLYING PREVENTION FLAGS

-Each year, during Bullying Prevention Week in Term 1, classes work together to create a representation of how they will work together to take a stand against bullying.
+Each year, in Bullying No Way Week, classes work together to create a representation of how they will work together to take a stand against bullying.
 Classes define important terms, agreeing on what is, and what isn't considered bullying.
 Classes talk about how to be a positive bystander, and what to do if they see someone being treated unfairly.
 The class flags are presented to the school community, and are then displayed in a prominent position for other classes to view.